ashumadhav/WebexServicenow/README.md

 1. Create a space for testing the Bot you just created
 2. Add your new Bot to the space
-    - Click the circle with six dots in the upper right corner of the space
+    - Click people at the top of the space
-    - Click the People circle
     - Click the Add people circle
     - Type the Bot Username (example@webex.bot)